emiyl/psvimgtools-frontend/README.md

 Thanks to Codestation for QCMA
-Thanks to Chris Kreager a.k.a LanThief for his Python .SFO Parser Thanks to DaveeFTW for cracking CMA keys. (cma.henkaku.xyz) Thanks to Sony for the PSVITA, and the CM Backup System.
+Thanks to Chris Kreager a.k.a LanThief for his Python .SFO Parser Thanks to DaveeFTW for cracking CMA keys. (cma.henkaku.xyz) Thanks to Sony for the PSVITA.

 # Features
 1. Intergration with CMA.
 (Particually QCMA) PSVIMGTOOLS-FRONTEND will read some data directly from CMA! (such as AccountID)